JordanRL/Fermat/docs/getting-started/calculation-modes.md

 ###### Selectable::CALC_MODE_PRECISION = 1

 In this mode, the best available string math implementation is used when a mathematical operation is performed.
-By default this is the functions provided by the BCMath library, however a future scope of this project is to provide integration with `ext-decimal`.
+By default these are the functions provided by the BCMath library, however a future scope of this project is to provide integration with `ext-decimal`.

 !!! note "For Certain Operations, BCMath Is Ignored"
     If the `ext-gmp` extension is present, it is used when both the input and output of an operation are guaranteed to be integers.
 This helps improve performance of operations which do not have a scale component.
 A non-exhaustive list of these situations includes: